jborgers/sonar-pmd/README.md

 (*1) Note: Supports all tested Java 21 features; on parsing errors, warns instead of breaks.
 (*2) Note: Does not support Java 20-preview nor Java 21.

-## Limited PMD rule set support and deprecation
+## Limited Java PMD rule support before 4.1.0
-A major set of the PMD rules have been adopted in the Sonar Java plugin, so both PMD and Sonar have a set of overlapping, similar rules.
+PMD rules created since PMD 5.5.0 in 2016 were missing in release 4.0.3 and before.

-Up to version 4.0.3, the PMD rules which have a known adopted alternative in Sonar, were marked "Deprecated" in this plugin.
+Additionally, the sonar-pmd plugin marked the PMD rules which have a known adopted alternative in Sonar as `Deprecated`.
-PMD rules which were deprecated by PMD itself had that "Deprecated" mark as well, which was confusing.
+Furthermore, PMD rules which were deprecated by PMD itself had the `Deprecated` mark as well, which was confusing.
-Furthermore, PMD rules since PMD 5.5.0 created in 2016 were missing.

-## Full PMD rule set support
+## Full Java PMD rule support starting with 4.1.0
 With version 4.1.0 we introduce easy incorporation of new PMD rules into this plugin and thereby support the full up-to-date set of PMD rules in Sonar.

+From now on, only rules that are deprecated in PMD are also marked `Deprecated` in Sonar.
+Rules that have alternative rules in Sonar are tagged with
+`has-sonar-alternative`, so they can be easily selected in SonarQube.
+The documentation will include the link to known alternative Sonar rule.

 Limitations:
-1. Referred alternative Sonar rules are limited to rules from before 2016
+1. Referred alternative Java Sonar rules are limited to rules from before 2016, newer Java Sonar rules are not referred to yet.
+If you find missing alternative rules please create a Github issue.
+2. The estimated amount of time to fix issues is only available for rules from before 2016.

+## Support for other languages
+Support for Kotlin and Apex PMD rules is work in progress.

 ## License
 Sonar-PMD is licensed under the [GNU Lesser General Public License, Version 3.0](https://github.com/jborgers/sonar-pmd/blob/master/LICENSE.md).